Positive male role models theme supports demand for ‘soft skills’

 This year, the theme of International Men’s Day (Tuesday November 19th) focuses on positive male role models.
-In an age of transition to AI, when new value is being placed on timeless human skills and emotional intelligence, what can men learn – from other men, as well as from women?
+In an age of transition to AI, when new value is being placed on timeless human skills, what can men learn – from other men, as well as from women?

-Inaugurated in 1999 in Trinidad and Tobago, International Men’s Day (IMD) has backing from the UN’s education and culture body UNESCO.
+Inaugurated in 1999 in Trinidad and Tobago, International Men’s Day (IMD) is supported by the UN’s education and culture body UNESCO.
 IMD is now celebrated in Singapore, Australia, India, UK, US, South Africa, Haiti, Jamaica, Hungary, Malta, Ghana, Moldova, and Canada, and interest elsewhere is growing.

 According to IMD’s organisers, this month is “important for the masculine soul” as it includes events such as Movember – the international campaign promoting awareness of male health.
 However, for some in the workplace, the masculine soul might have some catching up to do.